galaxyproject/galaxy-hub/content/get-started/index.md

 - [Galaxy Training Network](https://training.galaxyproject.org/)

-  Collection of tutorials from a variety of topics() developed and maintained by the worldwide Galaxy community
+  Collection of tutorials from a variety of topics() developed and maintained by the worldwide Galaxy community.

 - [Galaxy Help](https://help.galaxyproject.org/)